mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/index.md

 Rate limiting happens on a per-pull basis regardless of whether the pulled image is owned by a paid user.
 This means D2iQ, as owner of most images used in Konvoy, does not have any influence as to whether your current address is rate-limited or not.
 Konvoy does not have a strict dependency on Docker Hub accounts or plans.

 For more information on addressing this limit, see [Docker hub rate limits](../operations/manage-docker-hub-rate-limits).

+## New features

+### Helm charts
+- The Projects tab now shows all of the current Helm Release charts, their chart version, and the names of the clusters.

+### Cluster management
+- Kommander now supports attaching existing, external clusters that have additional networking restrictions in place such as a DMZ, a proxy server, or being behind a firewall.
+More information is available at, [Attaching an Existing Kubernetes Cluster](https://docs.d2iq.com/dkp/kommander/1.4/clusters/attach-cluster/).

 ## Component versions
 - Addon: 1.4.0-6